- Sustainability Commitments

 All life on the farm is interconnected—especially when it comes to pollination.
 While wind and water carry some pollen, animals help to pollinate an estimated 87.5 percent of flowering plant species.
 These animals come in many shapes, sizes, and numbers—including a diverse spectrum of life from honey bees to humans.

-- Feed a Bee - Tips for Planting Your Own Pollinator Garden
+- Enhance Biodiversity by Planting Your Own Pollinator Garden

 Videos on Pollinators